The Rouse Company: The James W. Rouse Company

 The James W. Rouse Company built some of the first enclosed shopping malls, and it pioneered the development of festival marketplaces, such as Jacksonville Landing in Jacksonville, Faneuil Hall in Boston, South Street Seaport in New York City, Harborplace in Baltimore, and Bayside Marketplace in Miami.
-They also developed The Shops at National Place in downtown Washington, D.C. that opened in 1984–85.
+It also developed The Shops at National Place in downtown Washington, D.C., which opened in 1984–85.

 On 20 June 1966, The James W. Rouse Company was renamed The Rouse Company.
-The company has been credited as the pioneer of the first successful food court in an enclosed shopping mall, when the food court at the Sherway Mall in Toronto opened in 1971.
+The company has been credited with opening the first successful food court in an enclosed shopping mall: the Sherway Gardens Mall in Toronto in 1971.
 It followed an unsuccessful attempt at the Plymouth Meeting Mall in 1968, which reportedly failed because it was "deemed too small and insufficiently varied."

-The company moved its headquarters to the Cross Keys development, then to the project at Columbia, Maryland in December 1969.
+The company moved its headquarters to the Cross Keys development, then to its project in Columbia, Maryland, in December 1969.

-Its community projects include the Village of Cross Keys in Baltimore and the planned cities of Columbia, Maryland (where it was headquartered), Bridgeland Community, Texas, and Summerlin, Nevada.
+Its community projects include the Village of Cross Keys in Baltimore and the planned communities of Columbia, Bridgeland Community, Texas, and Summerlin, Nevada.
 To develop these projects, in 1962 Rouse brought on Bill Finley, who built a planned "company town", Ravenswood, West Virginia, was a former planner with the National Capital Planning Commission proposing planned cities, and was a proponent of public-private partnerships.

-Columbia Research and Development was founded as a public company and Howard Research and Development was formed as a Rouse subsidiary in 1956 to raise capital for four mall projects and later to facilitate the Columbia Project with Connecticut General and Chase Manhattan as stakeholder with interest deferred loans.
-In 1966 The James W Rouse Company was restructured as the Rouse Company, adding Howard Research and Development (HRD) as a separate entity shielded Rouse Corporation from debt liability of the Columbia development.
+In 1956, the company founded Columbia Research and Development, a public company; and Howard Research and Development (HRD), a Rouse subsidiary, to raise capital for four mall projects and later to facilitate the Columbia Project with Connecticut General and Chase Manhattan as stakeholders with interest-deferred loans.
+In 1966, the company was restructured as the Rouse Company; adding HRD as a separate entity shielded Rouse Corporation from the debt liability of the Columbia development.
 HRD lost money, with new rules affecting the parent company as well.
 In 1974, HRD was refinanced.
 Columbia Development Corporation was formed a subsidiary of HRD using subcontracted Rouse Company employees.
-In 1985 CIGNA (Connecticut General) divested its interest in HRD and the project back to Rouse for $120 million at a net loss.
+In 1985, CIGNA (Connecticut General) divested its interest in HRD and the project back to Rouse for $120 million at a net loss.